 Adults aren’t the only ones who can have their identity stolen.
-Tens of millions of American children had their Social Security Numbers, datea of birth and health care ID numbers stolen in the recent data breach at health insurance giant, Anthem Inc. Criminals can now use those stolen Social Security numbers to open accounts, get medical treatment, commit tax fraud, and so on.
+Tens of millions of American children had their Social Security Numbers, dates of birth and health care ID numbers stolen in the data breach at health insurance giant, Anthem Inc. Criminals can now use those stolen Social Security Numbers to open accounts, get medical treatment, commit tax fraud, and so on.

 Because the children’s information was linked to their parents’ data, it can also make it much easier for cybercriminals to commit fraud against their parents as well, said Tim Rohrbaugh, chief experience officer at Identity Guard.

 The Social Security Number was never supposed to be used as a national identifier, but it’s become that.
 For an identity thief, that nine-digit number is the key that unlocks your life.
 A child’s SSN is even more valuable.
 Here’s why: for most minors, their number is pristine – it’s never been used and is not yet associated with a credit file.
 That means there’s very little chance that the credit reporting agencies are monitoring it.

 A criminal can take that stolen number, combine it with someone else’s name, address and birth date to create a fake ID that can be used for fraudulent purposes.
 All too often, this fraud is not detected until the child reaches legal age and applies for a student loan or tries to get a credit card.
 By that time, their credit history is ruined and it could take years to undo the damage.

 “Now it’s really all about detection,” said Eva Velasquez, president and CEO of the non-profit Identity Theft Resource Center (ITRC).
 “Parents need to keep an eye out for any red flags that signal their child’s stolen Social Security Number has been used by a thief.”

 - Collection calls or notices for a debt incurred in your child’s name